RobinJavaaDev/RobinJavaaDev/README.md

 <!--
 **RobinJavaaDev/RobinJavaaDev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
+YD now
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ... java,HTML,CSS,SQL,javascript
 - 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with ... full-stack Dev
-- 💬 Ask me about ...
+- 💬 Ask me about ... anything:)
-- 📫 How to reach me: ...
+- 📫 How to reach me: ... not yet
-- 😄 Pronouns: ...
+- 😄 Pronouns: ... male
 - ⚡ Fun fact: ...
 -->